pygame/pygame/docs/reST/ref/pixelarray.rst

       non-matching pixels are changed to black.
 This returns a new PixelArray with the black/white color mask.

-      It uses a simple weighted euclidian distance formula to calculate the distance between the colors.
+      It uses a simple weighted Eucldian distance formula to calculate the distance between the colors.
 The distance space ranges from 0.0 to 1.0 and is used as threshold for the color detection.
 This causes the extraction to take pixels with a similar, but not exactly identical